TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/Index.rst

    every other class of Extbase - in the folder :file:`typo3/sysext/extbase/Classes/`.

+.. todo: Better set a breakpoint in the Bootstrap to not miss half the show.

 At the end of this chapter, you will find a short comparison of the traditional way to code an extension and an approach with Extbase and Fluid.